 AMYRA Biotech AG, AMY02

-AMYRA is a biotech company that is developing a highly promising, novel, enzyme-based treatment for celiac disease, targeted to inhibit the toxic potential of gluten.
+AMYRA is a biotech company that is developing a novel enzyme-based treatment for celiac disease.
+AMY02 aims to inhibit the toxic potential of gluten.
+It works by quickly and comprehensively degrading gluten immunogenic peptides during the digestion of gluten, inhibiting inflammations and long-term complications that occur in celiac patients whose diets are contaminated by gluten.
 Read more about AMYRA Biotech AG.

 Enteralia, E40